 - Conduct those audits internally, then analyze the results and determine corrective measures.

 - Implement the corrective measures and document them.
 Review compliance annually.

 - Appoint a HIPAA compliance officer.
 Alternatively, appoint dedicated privacy and security officers.

 - Task the HIPAA compliance officer(s) with training all employees on HIPAA obligations.

 - Document HIPAA training and staff member completion of the training program.

-- Annually perform due diligence assessments on any business associates to ensure HIPAA compliance.
+- Perform annual due diligence assessments on any business associates to ensure HIPAA compliance.